OCTOBAND – 8 Band PA+LPF Board For uSDX TriBand (An All Mode HF QRP Transceiver)

 For testing and adjustment of OCTOBAND PA+LPF pcb please refer to uSDX TriBand PA+LPF section.
 It’s not different than original PA adjustment.

-For OCTOBAND to be active and usable uSDX firmware version V1.02t should be used.
+For OCTOBAND to be active and usable uSDX firmware version V1.02t or above should be used.
 Any other version won’t work with OCTOBAND PA+LPF band board as there is no band select provision on older versions suitable for this board.

 You can download V1.02t firmware from this link: